Whozen/booths-multiplier/README.md

 # booths-multiplier

 # Program Name
-Booth’s 2’s complement number multiplier
+Booth’s 2’s complement number multiplier simulator

 # Program Description
 This program performs Booth’s 2’s complement number multiplier by taking 16-bit input for multiplicand and multiplier from the user.
 It displays the state of each cycle and also the final product.